 Unfortunately, it is not a cheap hobby.
-The basic required uniform, arms, and equipment can run close to US $1500.00.
+The basic required uniform, arms, and equipment can run over US $2000.
 Musician’s (drummers and fifers) can usually acquire their uniform and equipment for considerably less as units occasionally provide both the instrument and the elaborate regimental coat.
 Purchasing used or second-hand uniforms and equipment can significantly reduce costs.
 The good news is that the initial investment usually lasts a lifetime.
 All costs associated with the procurement of uniforms and equipment are tax-deductible owing to the unit’s status as a 501c-(3) not-for-profit, tax-exempt educational organization chartered in the state of North Carolina.
 Travel expenses are deferred to a great deal by car-pooling to events and staying in the Brigade’s encampment.
 (Yes, we sleep in period-accurate tents and eat period-appropriate meals prepared by our members in the unit’s period-correct kitchen.)

 Why are you depicting a British unit?
 Aren’t you patriotic?